Behavioral Research in Accounting

 To read the latest Editor Report, click the DOI link below:

 Journal Information Packet Citation American Accounting Association.
-2018.
-Behavioral Research in Accounting Journal Information Packet.
-Copyright 2018, American Accounting Association.
+2020.
+Behavioral Research in Accounting Preliminary Journal Information Packet.
+Copyright 2020, American Accounting Association.

 Features and Information